magpylib/magpylib/docs/_pages/_guide/1_gettingStarted.md

 ### Translations and Rotations

-All Objects, be it a Source Object or a Collection Object, have a set of methods that allow for Translations and Rotation
+All Objects, be it a Source Object or a Collection Object, have a set of methods that allow for Translations and Rotation.

 To be Completed

 ### Multipoint Field Calculations

-To be Defined
+One of the greatest strengths of the analytical approach is that all desired points of a field computation may be done in parallel, reducing computation overhead.